rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 firewall-cmd --permanent --add-port="1883/tcp"
 ```

+__Note:__ There is currently no support for changing this port to a different port.

 Configure jobs to be sent through the capsule service that the host was registered to
 =====================================================================================